awsdocs/aws-single-sign-on-user-guide/doc_source/troubleshooting.md

 ## My users are not receiving emails from AWS SSO<a name="issue14"></a>

 All emails sent by the AWS SSO service will come from either the address [no-reply@signin.aws](no-reply@signin.aws) or [no-reply@login.awsapps.com](no-reply@login.awsapps.com)\.
 Your mail system must be configured so that it accepts emails from these sender email addresses and does not handle them as junk or spam\.

+## Error: You can't delete/modify/remove/assign access to permission sets provisioned in the management account<a name="issue15"></a>

+This message indicates that the [Delegated administration](delegated-admin.md) feature has been enabled and that the operation you previously attempted can only be successfully performed by someone who has management account privileges in AWS Organizations\.
+To resolve this issue, sign in as a user who has these privileges and try performing the task again or assign this task to someone who has the correct permissions\.
+For more information, see [What tasks can be performed in the delegated administrator account](delegated-admin.md#delegated-admin-tasks-member-account)\.